How Much Salary You Need To Buy A Home In Houston’s Top Neighborhoods

 Table of Contents

-- Summary: Annual Salary & Houston Neighborhoods Matrix
+- Annual Salary & Houston Neighborhoods Matrix

-- Under $80,000: Best Neighborhoods
+- $80,000 to $150,000: Best Neighborhoods

-- $150,000 To $250,000: Cost Of Luxury Homes
+- $150,000 to $250,000: Cost of Luxury Homes

 - Over $250,000: Most Expensive Areas